AustinCundiff/ai_wordlister/README.md

 # AI_Wordlister
-Queries Free AI Services in order to build word lists for content discovery & fuzzing.
+Queries Free AI Services in a round-robin fashion to build word lists for content discovery & fuzzing.
+It currently supports Deepseek, Gemini, and Groq.

 ### Install
 ```